CrisDantas/CrisDantas/README.md

 <h1 align="center"> Hi there 👋, I'm Cris 👨🏻‍💻</h1>

 ## 👨🏻‍💻 About me
-I am passionate about creating interfaces that positively impact the user, with experience in React.js, TypeScript, Tailwind CSS, and Styled Components.
-I have knowledge of Docker and PostgreSQL, and I bring a unique educational background, which makes me a clear, efficient, and empathetic communicator.
-I am ready for new challenges and to evolve in the journey of technology!
+I build interfaces that are not only functional but also aligned with user needs, helping teams deliver faster and with quality.
+My background as an English teacher gave me strong communication and empathy skills, which I now apply to technology: understanding client pain points and transforming them into clear, logical solutions.
+With experience in React.js, TypeScript, Tailwind CSS, and Styled Components, plus knowledge of Docker and PostgreSQL, I can support teams by handling essential tasks, optimizing workflows, and growing into more complex challenges as the project or company evolves.

 ## 📫 Contact Me